 You may want to consider medical credit cards if your provider doesn’t accept medical payment plans and you’re confident you can pay off your debt in a fairly short time frame.
 Medical credit cards are usually designed for specific medical procedures and often offer an interest-free period that ranges from six to 12 months.

-If you’re unable to pay off your medical debt during the interest-period, you may face a high interest rate and be forced to pay substantially more for your medical bills.
+If you’re unable to pay off your medical debt during the interest-free period, you may face a high interest rate and be forced to pay substantially more for your medical bills.
 For this reason, you should do the math and figure out if the interest-free period is enough time for you to get rid of your debt.

 Medical bill forgiveness may be an option for you if you have a hardship like a disability that prevents you from working and paying your medical debt.
 You may be able to petition your provider so you can get your debt completely forgiven by calling them up, explaining why you can’t pay them back, and asking them to forgive your debt based on your hardship.